Archfx/FPGA-stereo-Camera-Basys3/README.md

 </p>

 In both the demonstrations you may observe that camera exposure changes with the environement changes.
 Improvements are needed to fix this.
 It will reduce the noise in the output.
+Auto Exposure Corrction(AEC) has been disabled from the cameras by editing the internal register modules.
+After disableing AEC, the result was much more clear and the noise was removed from the background.